remyd1/containers-benchs/methods_and_results/core_i5-4590/docker_centos7_single_core.md

 ## Conclusion

 Results are similar between LXD and docker.
-Performance are lower thn running from the host (between 8 and 9.7%).
+Performance are lower than running directly on the host (between 8 and 10%).